 The evolution of Rioja wine

-That is how we start work every morning at Murua, with very clear goals and focusing all our human and technological resources on a single aim: constant improvement, to continue making the best wines we could ever have made.
+That is how we wake up every morning at Murua, with very clear goals and focusing all our human and technological resources on a single aim: constant improvement, to continue making the best wines we could ever have made.

 That is the way Bodegas Murua has worked since the Middle Ages at Elciego, in the Rioja Alavesa region, on the evolution of Rioja wine to conquer palates and markets, especially since the winery became part of Masaveu Bodegas in 1974.

-Divided into eight areas with different varieties depending on the ‘terroir’, orientation, exposure to the sun, etc., the plots are located around the winery, where they evolve before our eyes and under our caring hands.
+A total of 51 own plots of different varieties make up more than 80 hectares that Murua owns in Rioja Alavesa (Elciego, Laguardia, Villabuena de Álava, Leza, Lanciego and Navaridas).
+Divided into eight areas with different varieties depending on the “territori”, orientation, exposure to the sun, etc., the plots are located around the winery, where they evolve before our eyes and under our caring hands.

 In 1974, under the stewardship of Pedro Masaveu Peterson, the Masaveu family made its first investment in the industry with the purchase of the “Bodegas Murua S.A.” winery, following in the steps of their ancestor, Don Federico Masaveu Rivell, who already owned vineyards in the mid 19th century in Castellar del Vallés (Barcelona), where the family originates from.